moriahtaylor1/plotly-challenge/README.md

 5. Display each key-value pair from the metadata JSON object somewhere on the page.

 6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:

 - - -